 Kindly omit flowers.
 Memorial contributions may be made in Don’s honor to a Veteran’s organization, Faith United Church of Christ of Grantville, United Methodist Church of Newkirk or charity of one’s choice.

-To send flowers to Colonel (Ret.)
-Donald "Don" Eugene Bliss' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Colonel (Ret.)
+Donald "Don" Eugene Bliss, please visit our floral store.